 The Managers believe in conducting the business of ART in ways that seek to deliver sustainable value to Stapled Securityholders.
 Best practices are promoted as a means to build an excellent business for ART and the Managers’ accountability to Stapled Securityholders for ART’s performance.
 Prompt fulfilment of statutory reporting requirements is but one way to maintain Stapled Securityholders’ confidence and trust in the capability and integrity of the Managers.

 The Managers have in place an Investor Relations department which facilitates effective communication with Stapled Securityholders and analysts.
-The Managers also maintain the Website which contains information on ART including but not limited to current and past announcements and news releases, financial statements, investor presentations and Annual Reports.
+The Managers also maintain the Website which contains information on ART including but not limited to its prospectus, circulars, current and past announcements and news releases, financial statements, investor presentations and Annual Reports.

 The Managers actively engage with Stapled Securityholders with a view to solicit and understand their views, and have put in place an Investor Relations Policy to promote regular, effective and fair communications with Stapled Securityholders.
 The Investor Relations Policy, which sets out the mechanism through which Stapled Securityholders may contact the Managers with questions and through which the Managers may respond to such questions, is available on the Website.
-Stapled Securityholders are welcomed to engage with the Managers beyond general meetings and they may do so by contacting the Investor Relations department whose details may be found on the Website via the 'Contact Us' tab on the Website.
+Stapled Securityholders are welcome to engage with the Managers beyond general meetings and they may do so by contacting the Investor Relations department whose details may be found on the Website via the Managers Contacts channel on the Website.

-The Managers also have in place a corporate communications function supported by CapitaLand's Group Communications department which works closely with the media and oversees ART’s media communications efforts.
+The Managers also have in place a corporate communications function supported by CL’s Group Communications department which works closely with the media and oversees ART’s media communications efforts.

 Managing Stakeholder Relationships

 The Boards’ role includes considering sustainability as part of their strategic formulation.
 The Managers adopt an inclusive approach for ART by considering and balancing the needs and interests of material stakeholders, as part of the overall strategy to ensure that the best interests of ART are served.
 The Managers are committed to sustainability and incorporate the key principles of environmental and social responsibility, and corporate governance in ART’s business strategies and operations.
-The Managers have arrangements in place to identify and engage with material stakeholder groups from time to time to gather feedback on the sustainability issues most important to them.
-Such arrangements include maintaining the Website, which is kept updated with current information to facilitate communication and engagement with ART’s stakeholders.
-More details of ART’s sustainability strategy and stakeholder engagement can be found on pages 85 to 93 of the Annual Report.
+The Managers have arrangements in place to identify and engage with material stakeholder groups from time to time to gather feedback on the sustainability issues most important to them and to manage their relationships with such groups.
+Such arrangements include maintaining the Website, which is kept updated with current information, to facilitate communication and engagement with ART’s stakeholders.
+More details of ART’s sustainability strategy and stakeholder engagement can be found on pages 87 to 95 of the Annual Report.

-In addition to the AC and CDC1, the Boards have also established an EC.
+In addition to the AC, the Boards have also established an EC.